DrkDevil/InstantBootstrap/README.md

 ###BOWER Files
 Navigate to the root of your project and run ```$ BOWER INIT``` I have included a .bowerrc file in the root of InstantBootstrap.
-Now that BOWER is initiated in your project it will automatically put them in the components foler under source in the root of your project.
+Now that BOWER is initiated in your project it will automatically put them in the components folder under source in the root of your project.